ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lab/lab03.md

 You are now ready to move to the next step.

-Tip: *If you make a mistake that results in an "infinite loop", i.e. the window is just scrolling by without stopping, you can use CTRL/C (hold down Control and type C) to stop the program.*
+Tip: *If you make a mistake that results in an "infinite loop", i.e. the window is just scrolling by without stopping, you can use CTRL+C (hold down Control and type C) to stop the program.*

 ## Step 6: Reading from input files and counting ducks <a name="step6"></a>